benplumley/Notes/Semester 2/arch memory temp.md

 If a page has been swapped out to disk, a page fault will be raised and the page will have to be copied back into memory from disk.
 This is a very slow operation.

 If there is a TLB miss and the TLB table is full, the OS will typically remove the least recently used entry because pages that haven't been touched in a long time are often not needed in the near future.
 This is called *temporal locality*.
 The TLB therefore has to keep track of when each page is used.

+There are many strategies for choosing which page should be swapped from memory to disk:
+- Random: picks a random page.
+This is simple and surprisingly effective
+- First in first out: this is poor because the pages that have been around a long time are often frequently used
+- Least recently used: good, but needs hardware support to keep track of when each page is used
+- Least frequently used: poor, because pages just brought in will have a low use count

+The first time a page is touched by a process a page fault will be raised and the OS will allocate a new physical page.
+It doesn't matter which physical page is used; the first in the free list is as good as any other.
+This is the main advantage of using pages.

+*Lazy page allocation* is a fairly efficient strategy.
+This only allocates pages when they are touched, rather than when they are requested.
+If a process requests two pages and then only touches one of them, rather than the other page being taken off the freelist but unused, the pages will only be allocated when the process makes a request for data in that page.

+Problems with TLBs are that they have a small capacity, and they rely on temporal locality.
+These are generally not big problems.
+The biggest problem with TLBs is when the OS does a context switch, where the running process ends its time slice and another one is started, the TLB must be flushed and repopulated.
+This means that at the start of each time slice, there will be lots of TLB misses and page faults.

+More sophisticated TLBs have an *address space number* (ASN) tag on each entry in the table.
+This relates each entry to a process.
+Mappings don't need to be flushed, and when the TLB runs out of space the mappings relating to old processes can be evicted first.

+When a process tries to read, write or execute a page which it doesn't have permission to, the OS sends a segmentation violation signal to the process.
+This is useful when processes can share memory.
+The TLB makes memory sharing easy,